JeffJeff4252/EECS-4201-Project/README.md

 Maintain the project using version control (limited to just PD design files now)

 Features
-->32-bit RISC-V architecture
+32-bit RISC-V architecture
-->RV32I instruction set support
+RV32I instruction set support
-->In-order execution
+In-order execution
-->Modular design for ease of debugging and extension ->Compatible with the provided build and test infrastructure
+Modular design for ease of debugging and extension Compatible with the provided build and test infrastructure